Linuxfabrik/lfops/roles/kvm_vm/README.md

 ## Mandatory Requirements

 * Install Python 3, and the python3-libvirt and python3-lxml modules on the KVM host.
 This can be done using the [linuxfabrik.lfops.python](https://github.com/Linuxfabrik/lfops/tree/main/roles/python) role.
-If you used [kvm_host](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/kvm_host.yml) to setup the KVM host, this is automatically done for you.
+If you use the [kvm_host Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/kvm_host.yml) to setup the KVM host, this is automatically done for you.
 * Place the base image in the `kvm_vm__pool` on the KVM host.